 Home Depot is a well-known home improvement center that is equally well-known for its low prices.
 In fact, you may already know many ways to save money at Home Depot such as with coupons, price match guarantees, and the Home Depot credit card.

-Despite being a billion-dollar corporation, Home Depot's pricing is surprisingly flexible and can often (but not always) work in the customer's favor.
+Despite being a billion-dollar corporation, Home Depot's pricing is surprisingly flexible and can often work in the customer's favor.
 It is all part of Home Depot's master strategy for attracting and holding onto customers for the long-term.
 Besides checking out your weekly mail insert advertising upcoming low Home Depot prices, here are some other shrewd ways of securing lower prices at Home Depot.

-When you see a product that isn't perfect, talk to a store associate about getting a discounted price.
+When you see a product that is less than perfect, talk to a store associate about getting a discounted price.
 It happens more frequently than you can imagine.
 Associates and store managers are given leeway with pricing some of the store's items.

 Often, it is a matter of asking for a price that makes more sense than the listed price.
 Not everything in Home Depot is neatly boxed up and sealed away.
 Many products are difficult to classify and affix a price to, such as loose natural stone and masonry items.

 But for the lowest prices of all, look at Home Depot's lumber and millwork sections.
-Home Depot's dimensional lumber section nearly always has a bin or cart in the farthest, darkest reaches of the store where the lumber is marked down 70%.
-Much of this is cut lumber that a customer never claimed or miscuts by a Home Depot associate.
+Home Depot's dimensional lumber section nearly always has a bin or cart in the farthest, darkest reaches of the store where the lumber is marked down up to 70-percent off.
+Much of this is cut lumber that a customer never claimed or has been incorrectly cut by a Home Depot associate.

 Millwork is light-weight, thinner wood (and even PVC) that is used for baseboards, crown molding, and door frames.
 Because much of the millwork is cut by customers at the store, there can be a lot of wastage.
 This millwork may be priced pro-rata or, if the store determines that it is not selling, it may be deeply discounted.